Generations in the workplace

 At ABB, we believe that generational diversity is one of our strengths.
 By tapping into the perspectives, skills, and experiences of every generation, we’re not just driving business performance and sparking innovation, we’re shaping a safe, fair and inclusive culture where everyone can come as they are.

-Sofia Appelgren, Founder of Mitt Liv; Brandon Spencer, President, Motion business area; Carolina Granat, Chief Human Resources Officer; and Veronica Quach, Communications Specialist (left to right), during a live generations forum.
+Sofia Appelgren, Founder of Mitt Liv; Brandon Spencer, President, Motion business area; Carolina Granat, Chief Human Resources Officer; and Veronica Quach, Communications Specialist (left to right), discuss generational diversity and fostering inclusion during a live forum.

 Sources: